Visyond/website-hugo/site/content/solutions/financial-modeling-software-for-energy-industry.md

       - text: >-
           Control information flow by sharing only specific parts of presentations
+      - text: 'Automate creation of Balance Sheets, Income and Cash Flow statements'
     descr: "Have the always up-to-date and audited spreadsheet drive the interactive slides for live presentations and stress-testing of energy projects.
-Distribute interactive presentations to investors or stakeholders, which they can use to ask the spreadsheet ‘what-if’ questions using sliders and dropdowns without actually touching or seeing the spreadsheet.\r\n<br><br>\r\nChanging data on the slides does not make changes to the spreadsheet, so you don’t have to worry about losing important information or introducing architectural changes to the model.\r"
+Distribute interactive presentations to investors or stakeholders, which they can use to ask the spreadsheet ‘what-if’ questions using sliders and dropdowns without actually touching or seeing the model.\r\n<br><br>\r\nGenerate forward looking predictive financial statements, driven by assumptions in your spreadsheet, and automate the preparation of reports based on your settings and accounting standards.\r"
     files:
       - descr: >-
           Highlight spreadsheet structure, errors and potential data